What do I do if I want a place at Acomb Primary School for my child?

 Children in reception classes go for lunch at 11.40, lunchtime ends for them at 12.40

-School dinners are free for children in Reception, Year One and Year Two (a government initiative).
+School dinners are free for children in Reception, Year One and Year Two.

-For children in Years 3-6, dinners are charged at £12.50 per week.
+For children in Years 3-6, dinners are charged at £13.00 per week.
 This is payable via ParentPay – an online payment system, details of which will be provided by the school office.
+Please note from September 2023, this cost will be £13.50 per week.

 Do you allow nuts at school?